 Specifies whether the IVR Driver attempts to use the SetReady parameter.
+This option applies only when LegacyMode is set to false.

 DriverReadyWorkMode

 Default Value: ManualIn

 Valid Values: ManualIn The IVR Driver sends AgentReady and AgentNotReady messages with workmode = ManualIn.
 An AgentReady message is sent whenever an AgentNotReady status is received from IVR Server.
 AutoIn The IVR Driver sends AgentReady and AgentNotReady messages with workmode = AutoIn.
 Unknown The IVR Driver sends AgentReady and AgentNotReady messages with workmode = Unknown.